 Adhering to the specified time limits ensures that the case remains valid and can be heard in court.
 There can be exceptional circumstances that allow for an extension, but these are rare and generally require solid justification.
-Early consultation with legal professionals helps navigate these timelines effectively and increases the likelihood of a successful claim.
+Early consultation with legal professionals helps navigate these timelines effectively and increases the likelihood of a successful claim.10 common reasons for will disputes

 Beyond the initial six-month window, any further claims may face significant challenges.
 In certain circumstances, it may be possible to apply for an extension, but this often requires a convincing explanation for the delay and can involve additional legal complexities.
 Ensuring that all necessary documentation is prepared and submitted promptly can greatly influence the likelihood of a successful claim.